mjpitz/mjpitz/content/blog/2020-10-21-local-ingress-domains-kind.md

 Sure.
 You could follow the path as described in the kind documentation.
-But managing path based routing can be a headache and often doesn't align with how things are deployed in production.
+Managing path based routing can be a headache and often doesn't align with how things are deployed in production.
 By leveraging a local private domain, we make our dev ecosystem look and feel much closer to production.
 Let's take a look at this in action using the example from the kind documentation.
 Instead of using path based routing, let's set up two ingress definitions with our fake domain.